AguaClara/UASB/UASB_Manual_Spring2018.md

 B = (plate_space + thickness_sed_plate).to(u.cm)

 velocity_active_up = (flow * np.sin(angle)/(pc.area_circle(diam_tube))).to(u.mm/u.s)
-print("The vertical velocity component beneath the plate settlers is", velocity_active_up.magnitude,velocity_active_up.units )
+print("The vertical velocity component beneath the plate settlers is in the range", velocity_active_up.magnitude,velocity_active_up.units )

 velocity_plate_up = velocity_active_up * B / plate_space
-print("The vertical velocity component between the plate settlers is", velocity_plate_up.magnitude, velocity_plate_up.units)
+print("The vertical velocity component between the plate settlers is in the range", velocity_plate_up.magnitude, velocity_plate_up.units)

 velocity_plate = (velocity_plate_up / np.sin(angle)).to(u.mm/u.s)
-print("The velocity between the plate settlers is", velocity_plate.magnitude, velocity_plate.units)
+print("The velocity between the plate settlers is in the range", velocity_plate.magnitude, velocity_plate.units)

 # Parameters for tube settler
 height_tube_settler = (height_blanket + diam_sludge_weir + sep_dist + 0.5*diam_tube).to(u.inch)  # height of the center of the tube setler
-print("The height of the center of the tube settler where is attaches to the body of the reactor is",height_tube_settler.magnitude, height_tube_settler.units)
+print("The height of the center of the tube settler where is attaches to the body of the reactor is in the range",height_tube_settler.magnitude, height_tube_settler.units)

 length_tube_settler_vertical = (water_elevation - height_tube_settler).to(u.inch)
-print("The vertical length of the tube settler is", length_tube_settler_vertical.magnitude, length_tube_settler_vertical.units)
+print("The vertical length of the tube settler is in the range", length_tube_settler_vertical.magnitude, length_tube_settler_vertical.units)

 length_tube_settler = (length_tube_settler_vertical / np.sin(angle)).to(u.cm)
-print("The length of the tube setter is",length_tube_settler.magnitude, length_tube_settler.units)
+print("The length of the tube setter is in the range",length_tube_settler.magnitude, length_tube_settler.units)

 projected_area = (((length_tube_settler * np.cos(angle)
                   ) + (plate_space/np.sin(angle))) * diam_tube).to(u.m**2)
-print("The projected area of the plates is", projected_area.magnitude, projected_area.units)
+print("The projected area of the plates is in the range", projected_area.magnitude, projected_area.units)

 velocity_capture = (plate_space.to(u.mm) * velocity_plate_up.to(u.mm/u.s))/(length_tube_settler.to(u.mm) * np.sin(angle) * np.cos(angle) + plate_space.to(u.mm))
-print("The capture veloctiy is", velocity_capture.magnitude, velocity_capture.units)
+print("The capture veloctiy is in the range", velocity_capture.magnitude, velocity_capture.units)

 number_plate_settler = np.floor(diam_tube / (plate_space.to(u.inch) + thickness_sed_plate.to(u.inch)))
-print("The number of plate settlers is", number_plate_settler.magnitude, number_plate_settler.units)
+print("The number of plate settlers is in the range", number_plate_settler.magnitude, number_plate_settler.units)
 ```

 ## 2018 EPA Expo in Washington, D.C.